sabrinaforrester/notebook.py/readme.md

 `a = 0b110`
 `bin(a << 2) = 0b11000`

-Boolean Operators
+#### Boolean Operators
--NOT
+- NOT
     -returns the opposite
--OR
+- OR
-    -returns true if there at least one true value -AND
+    -returns true if there at least one true value
+- AND
     -returns true only if both values are true

-Comparison Operators
+#### Comparison Operators
 >Returns True or False for every operator.
-Comparisons can be  made for different data types -Less than
+Comparisons can be  made for different data types
+- Less than
     - <
--Greater than
+- Greater than
     - >
--Greater than or equal to
+- Greater than or equal to
     - >=
--Less than or equal to
+- Less than or equal to
     - <=
--Equivalent
+- Equivalent
     - ==
--Not Equal
+- Not Equal
     - !=
 - Identity
     - is